We operate a Practice Complaints procedure as part of the NHS system for dealing with complaints. Our system meets national criteria.

 A copy of our Complaints Procedure is available from Reception or please contact our Practice Manager for further information.

-For details of all primary care services in the area, take a look at the CCG website, www.staffordsurroundsccg.nhs.uk
+For details of all primary care services in the area, visit the

 Together with Mansion House Surgery and Crown Surgery we make up the Stone and Eccleshall Primary Care Network.
 Our aims are to allow the member practices the opportunity to develop new services, improve efficiencies and ultimately, improve the care provided to our patients.
 We will develop new ways of working that will look to use innovative approaches to health care delivery and work with local community, mental health, social care and voluntary services to create a culture of wellbeing for all our patients.